Mauzac Grape Variety

 The tale is both charming and open to interpretation.
 According to legend, a group of Benedictine monks in the Abbey of St-Hilaire (east of Limoux) pioneered the ‘méthode ancestrale,’ which involves bottling wines that have not finished their primary fermentation.
 Thus, the fermentation is completed inside the bottle, adding effervescence to the wine.
 Records dating back to 1544 reference a higher price and different bottle shape (sparkling wine requires a stronger glass); producers regard this as strong evidence of the birth of ‘méthode ancestrale’ in the Languedoc-Roussillon.
 However, several respected critics have debunked this claim, observing that there is no incontrovertible proof that the ‘méthode ancestrale’ was pioneered in the 1500s.

-Nevertheless, some evidence is that winemakers in Gaillac and Limoux have used this ancient technique for centuries.
-A geographer to the French monarch Louis XIV made written observations about the wines of southwest France in the late 17th century – both Gaillac and Limoux wines were described as sparkling.
-And yet, a detailed description of the ‘méthode ancestrale’ has never surfaced in ancient records.
+Nevertheless, some evidence suggests that winemakers in Gaillac and Limoux have used this ancient technique for centuries.
+In the late 17th century, a geographer to the French monarch Louis XIV made written observations about the wines of southwest France—both Gaillac and Limoux wines were described as sparkling.
+Yet, a detailed description of the ‘méthode ancestrale’ has never surfaced in ancient records.
 It is a mystery that will probably never be solved.

 But there is no doubt that wine regions across France have been making traditional method fizz since the 19th century.
 According to historians, the Champagne benchmark was emulated (albeit the varieties were often different) in Alsace, Bordeaux, Burgundy, Limoux, Loire, Jura, and the Rhone long before the term ‘Crémant‘ was adopted as a catch-all designation.